Skip to main content

 Management of the current cancer

-• The European Medicines Agency has approved elascestrant for use in post-menopausal women with ER-positive, HER2-negative, locally advanced or metastatic breast cancer with an activating ESR1 variant who have disease progression following one or more line(s) of endocrine therapy, including a CDK inhibitor.
-This treatment is not currently available within the NHS.
+The Medicines and Healthcare Regulation Agency has approved elacestrant for use in post-menopausal women with ER-positive, HER2-negative, locally advanced or metastatic breast cancer with an activating ESR1 variant who have disease progression following one or more line(s) of endocrine therapy, including a CDK inhibitor.

 For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.